 Those with sensitive joints will also benefit from the sturdy foundation because it prevents you from dumping weight into your wrists (as it happens with cheap foam blocks) and helps build muscles.

 The blocks come in a set of two with the dimensions of 5.12 in / 13 cm (long) x 3.5 in / 8.8 cm (wide) x 8.8 cm (tall).
 There are 3mm of non-slip rubber on the bottom, so you don't have to worry about sliding whether you practice indoors or outdoors or damaging your yoga mat.
 As an addition, blocks come with a free pose chart.

-YOGABODY blocks are fairly heavy as expected from the bamboo material (1.8 lbs per block).
-But the versatility and quality may outmatch this disadvantage.
+YOGABODY blocks are fairly heavy (1.8 lbs per block).
+But the versatility and quality definitely outmatch this disadvantage.

-These blocks are much more expensive than foam or cork products but may be well worth the investment if your goal in to build grip strength and work towards inversions.
+These blocks are slightly on a pricier side compared to foam or cork yoga blocks but are well worth the investment if your goal in to build grip strength and work towards inversions.

 Which type of yoga blocks do you prefer: foam, cork, or wood?
 Share in the comments!